 “I realized where my passions truly lie and that I wanted to make a career out of storytelling; I wanted to become a writer,” she said.
 “My confidence level changed after that.”

-Returning to Illinois, Morgan worked full time to support herself.
-When a new position gave her the opportunity to return to school, she jumped at the chance and came back to COD, where she discovered a comprehensive writing curriculum.
+Returning to Illinois, her health finally improved, Morgan worked full time to support herself.
+When a new position gave her the opportunity to return to school, she jumped at the chance and came back to COD, only this time for English, where she discovered a comprehensive writing curriculum.

 One of her mentors was Associate Professor of English Trina Sotirakopulos, who saw Morgan’s potential.

-As for unusual path, Morgan would not change anything about it and appreciates the growth she experienced along the way.
+As for her unusual path, Morgan would not change anything about it and appreciates the growth she experienced along the way.

 “I’m so grateful for every wrong turn,” she said.
 “After a decade, I’ve learned more about myself through struggle than success.
 And College of DuPage supported me every step of the way, solidifying my love for literature and applauding my drive to succeed.